rafelafrance/traiter/README.md

   self.lit('quest', r' \? ')
   ```

   The tokenizer will elide over anything that is not recognized in one of the regular expressions.
-This greatly simplifies parsing.
+This simplifies parsing.

 - Use regular expressions to combine groups of tokens into a single token.
 Repeat this step until there is nothing left to combine.